 “Catholics believe that Religious Education is not one subject, among many, but the foundation of the entire educational process.
 The beliefs and values it communicates should inspire and unify every aspect of school life”.

 Our first aim, as a Catholic school, is to teach the children how to live as Christians with dignity and purpose, within the traditions of the Catholic Church.
 We aim to work in partnership with parents developing and strengthening the children’s gift of faith.

 At Sacred Heart Catholic Primary School we use Dr. Margaret Carswell’s RE Framework – the Composite model – as our long term planning for RE (agreed by Cardinal Vincent Nichols).

 Daily collective worship takes a variety of forms.
 Assembly and class prayers are focal points which are vital in the life of the school.
 Whole school masses are held at the beginning and end of each term.
 On Holy Days of Obligation which fall on a school day, the whole school attends Mass with the Parish in Sacred Heart and Saint John the Evangelist Church.

 There are also regular opportunities for liturgical and para-liturgical activities.
 The school has very strong links with the Parish of Sacred Heart and Saint John the Evangelist.
 Father Jim, the Parish Priest, is a regular visitor to school.

-Teachers assess the children’s progress to inform planning.
+Teacher assessment is used to assess the children’s progress and to inform future planning.
 Assessment is ongoing and part of everyday teaching.
 In addition to this, some standardised testing is used to monitor individual progress.